- About Us

-At Alwyn Rehabilitation Hospital we have implemented a general “No Visitor policy” during the pandemic period.
-Management understand that our patient’s requirements are individual, and this policy can be reviewed by the CEO/Clinical Care Manager on a needs by needs basis and that one support person can be nominated to visit if required.
+At Alwyn Rehabilitation Hospital we have implemented a one nominated visitor per patient for the duration of their stay during the pandemic period.
+Management understand that our patient’s requirements are individual, and this policy can be reviewed by the CEO/Clinical Care Manager on a needs by needs basis.

 This is to protect our patients, staff and doctors.

 If you enter the hospital, you must practise the following precautions:

 Effective from 28/07 all inpatients will be required to wear a face mask outside of their room.
 One mask will be given to the patient during the morning medication round.

 All Visitors and Day Rehabilitation Patients will be required to wear face masks.

 Wash your hands often with soap and water or alcohol hand rub.